bachya/pyairvisual/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-...or over the local network:
+...or over the local network (the unit password can be found on the device itself):

 ```python
 import asyncio